flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 mention that last point, it would be a very inefficient way to tell Harry what's been going on with his friend.

-It would probably go a bit different though.
+In real world it would go a bit different though.
 Ginny would ask Harry when was the last time he'd heard of Ron and then describe him events that happened to his friend after that moment.

-Their communication would be similar to how event-sourcing works.
+Their communication model gives us a good idea of how event-sourcing works.

 ## Event-sourcing